Lifestyle Reset: Your 24-Hour Prediabetes Action Plan

 Pay attention to how much you’re sitting.
 It might be more than you think.
 Use a restroom on a different floor.
 Do lunges between sedentary activities.
 Walk the dog.
 Do toe raises while on the phone.
 Just move!

 Have a snack if you get hungry in the afternoon.
-Contrary to popular belief, snacks are not necessary to mange blood sugar levels (and they are sometimes harmful), and snacking does not boost metabolic rate.
+Contrary to popular belief, snacks are not necessary to manage blood sugar levels (and they are sometimes harmful), and snacking does not boost metabolic rate.
 An example of a good snack is Greek yogurt and fruit.
 Yogurt is another food linked to a reduced risk of type 2 diabetes.

 6:00 pm: Eat a health-boosting dinner.

 Of course, there are unlimited choices for this meal too.
-A disease-fighting option is this fish with mustard lemon caper sauce with a side of whole grain barley or brown rice pilaf and your favorite roasted vegetables.
+A disease-fighting option is this fish with mustard lemon caper sauce with a side of whole-grain barley or brown rice pilaf and your favorite roasted vegetables.

 6:45 pm: Take a 20-minute walk.